 A study into the structural behaviour of modular expansion joints of Sollinger Hütte

-- Dynamic properties of the control spring and the length of spans for centre beams are important for the dynamic and fatigue behaviour; - Table 1 and 2 shows dynamic amplification factors found.
-The reference model leads to higher values than those included in the fatigue loads of Annex G. The modified reference model gives factors that are more favourable for the vertical and worse for the horizontal loading; - When a situation with vertical and horizontal loading is considered, a phase shift can occur between the time points of maximum amplification for each load directions.
-If this happens the governing phase combination must be applied in the fatigue analysis of a centre beam; - Comparison of a fatigue analysis for both models shows that the modifications taken into account in the modified reference model have a positive influence on the fatigue behaviour.
+- Dynamic properties of the control spring and the length of spans for center beams are important for the dynamic and fatigue behavior; - Table 1 and 2 shows dynamic amplification factors found.
+The reference model leads to higher values than those included in the fatigue loads of Annex G. The modified reference model gives factors that are more favorable for the vertical and worse for the horizontal loading; - When a situation with vertical and horizontal loading is considered, a phase shift can occur between the time points of maximum amplification for each load directions.
+If this happens the governing phase combination must be applied in the fatigue analysis of a center beam; - Comparison of a fatigue analysis for both models shows that the modifications taken into account in the modified reference model have a positive influence on the fatigue behavior.

 For future calculations on the WSG-joints of Bridge Heteren the modelling presented in this study can be applied.
 However, it is advised to keep in mind that the axle load has been placed at the most adverse position without considering the distribution of the traffic lanes."